 When we visited the area, we checked out a few lodges.
 We stayed at some of them and visited others.
 We talked to the owners about their environmental concerns and ideas, and their efforts to help minimize their impact.

 Luna Lodge, Carate

-To end your day, join a yoga lesson on their yoga platform overlooking the Pacific Ocean and venture out on a night walk in search of wildlife like the red-eyed tree frog.
+To end your day, join a yoga lesson on their yoga platform overlooking the Pacific Ocean, get a spa treatment, and venture out on a night walk in search of wildlife like the red-eyed tree frog.

 La Leona Eco Lodge, Carate

 La Leona Eco Lodge is a true off-the-beaten-path Costa Rica eco lodge.
 Being the closest lodge to Corcovado National Park, by the Leona Ranger Station, it is not accessible by road.
 The closest road is 1.2 miles away, and you must walk the final distance.
 Our advice is to travel light but if you need it, a horse cart will carry your belongings up to the lodge.

 At La Leona Lodge, they have pretty good luck with wildlife.
 Tapirs are spotted on the beach and the video below was just taken at one of the trails at the lodge.

 From here, you can join their Corcovado National Park Tour, their night tour to experience the Costa Rica rainforest, or (when in season) join them on a sea turtle watch tour.